Pocket/curated-corpus-api/README.md

 ## Making changes to the Prisma schema

 If you need to change the Prisma schema (in `prisma/schema.prisma`), you'll need to create a migration to ensure the database is in sync.

+- Make sure the Docker containers are running.
-After you have made your changes to `schema.prisma`, run
+- After you have made your changes to `schema.prisma`, run

 ```bash
 docker compose exec app npx prisma migrate dev --name some_meaningful_migration_name